If your regular pedicure appointment is on hold, these six steps are all it takes to whip feet into sandal-ready shape

 1 Glass nail files are a quick fix for out-of-shape nails – unlike emery boards, you can use them in any direction without weakening nail tips (plus, they last ages).
 Remember, polish stays on a smooth surface longer, so use the file flat against nails to even out bumps or ridges, too.

-2 With super-fine grit, Margaret Dabbs’ Professional Foot File is like microdermabrasion for hard skin (concentrate on the heels and balls of your feet and the edges of your toes).
-Alternatively, her Foot Scrub gets in-between toes, too – use on dry skin to maximise its scrubbing power then rinse off.
+2 Choose a fine foot file to buff away hard skin (concentrate on the heels and balls of your feet and the edges of your toes).
+An exfoliating scrub gets between toes, too – use on dry skin to maximise its scrubbing power, then rinse off.

 3 Skin on your feet is 12 times thicker than the rest of your body, so your regular moisturiser won’t cut it.
-Hot-foot-it to a supercharged formula like Burt’s Bees Coconut Foot Cream or Margaret Dabbs’ Night Treatment Socks, which have a moisturising gel lining to spruce up dry skin while you sleep.
+Hotfoot it to a supercharged shea-butter formula from L’Occitane, or try Ragdale Hall’s Sleep Foot Cream, a steal at £5 and a treat for tired feet.

 5 Shaky hands?
-Fix mistakes with this neat tip – after painting each toe, dip an angled make-up brush (like this cheapie from Diego Dalla Palma) into nail polish remover and trace it around nails to clean up any polish that’s spread onto skin – genius!
+Fix mistakes with this neat tip – after painting each toe, dip an angled make-up brush (like this neat one from Diego Dalla Palma) into nail polish remover and trace it around nails to clean up any polish that’s spread onto skin.

 6 Instead of tip-toeing around, apply Autograph’s quick-drying nail drops to seriously speed things up.
 To eke more mileage out of your pedi, keep Leighton Denny’s Crystal Top Coat on standby – it glides on easily to leave a super-hard, protective shield.